 To some students he will always be remembered as a formidable disciplinarian & a hard task master but to those who came to know him as a person, not just a teacher, they became aware of a more complex human – a man driven by a deep religious faith, a strong work ethic, a family man- proud of his community .
 He had a fundamental belief in the positive side of human nature combined with deep wells of personal kindness and generosity.

-Joe’s many contributions to education in Killorglin & in Kerry, one must also talk about his wife Bairbre.
+When speaking of Joe’s many contributions to education in Killorglin & in Kerry, one must also talk about his wife Bairbre.
 She came to Killorglin in the early 1970s and together they were a phenomenal team.
 Bairbre had a keen intellect, personal warmth, sharp humour and an unparalleled zest for life.
 Together, they had a clear vision for the future of the school and its students.
-They inspired colleagues, parents, students & the wider community with their aspirations.
+Together, they inspired colleagues, parents, students & the wider community with their aspirations.
 The present school building & grounds are a testament to their hard work.
 Sadly, Bairbre died young but she was a daily source of inspiration to Joe & her spirit is a constant presence in the school.

 Both Joe & Bairbre leave behind them a very proud legacy to the school.
 Each day, we, in the school try to live up to their remarkable memory.